-This contract (Agreement) between the California Energy Commission (Energy Commission, or Commission) and the Contractor is funded by: (1) the Electric Program Investment Charge (EPIC), an electricity ratepayer surcharge authorized by the California Public Utilities Commission (CPUC); and (2) the Energy Resources Programs Account.
+This contract (Agreement) between the California Energy Commission (Energy Commission, or Commission) and the Contractor is funded by: (1) the Electric Program Investment Charge (EPIC), an electricity ratepayer surcharge authorized by the California Public Utilities Commission (CPUC); (2) Gas Research and Development (Gas R&D), a gas ratepayer surcharge authorized by the CPUC and (3) the Energy Resources Programs Account.

-This Agreement includes: (1) the Agreement signature page (form STD 213); (2) the scope of work (Exhibit A); (3) the budget (Exhibit B); (4) the state general terms and conditions (Exhibit C); (5) these terms and conditions (Exhibit D); (6) any additional provisions that address the unique circumstances of the funded project (Exhibit E); (7) a contacts list (Exhibit F); (8) all attachments; and (9) all documents incorporated by reference.
+This Agreement includes: (1) the Agreement signature page (form STD 213); (2) the scope of work (Exhibit A); (3) the budget (Exhibit B); (4) the state general terms and conditions (Exhibit C); (5) these terms and conditions (Exhibit D); (6) any additional provisions that address the unique circumstances of the funded project (Exhibit E); (7) a contacts list (Exhibit F); (8) special terms and conditions (Exhibit G); (9) all attachments; and (10) all documents incorporated by reference.